aktov/Portfolio/README.md

-**Doubling as my portfolio, this project was my first on-hands experience with React.js!**

 ## Final Thoughts
 It was frustrating at first learning it (all the compile errors), but after trial and error, and much help from the react docs, I eventually got the hang of basic functions and structures.
 I can definitely say that